 #11.
 Naga Jolokia (Ghost Pepper)

-Known as the world’s hottest chili pepper, naga jolokia is also called the ghost pepper.
+Known as the world’s hottest chili pepper, another name for naga jolokia is the ghost pepper.
 You might need to think twice before you put this one in your mouth!
 It is not a sweet pepper at all.

-The naga jolokia pepper works for extremely hot sauces and even some cooking since it’s frequently used in curry sauces for its distinct taste.
+The naga jolokia pepper works for extremely hot sauces and even some cooking since it’s frequent usage in curry sauces for its distinct taste.
 This pepper has the highest rating of 1,041,427 Scoville Heat Units, making it one of the world’s hottest chili peppers.
 As it produces an immediate, intense sweet chili flavor, it delivers an eye-watering, lasting burn.

 #12.
 Carolina Reaper